rgeraldes24/hyperion/docs/contracts/functions.rst

 on plain quanta transfers (e.g. via ``.send()`` or ``.transfer()``).
 If no such function exists, but a payable :ref:`fallback function <fallback-function>` exists, the fallback function will be called on a plain Quanta transfer.
-If neither a receive Zond nor a payable fallback function is present, the contract cannot receive Zond through a transaction that does not represent a payable function call and throws an exception.
+If neither a receive Quanta nor a payable fallback function is present, the contract cannot receive Quanta through a transaction that does not represent a payable function call and throws an exception.

 In the worst case, the ``receive`` function can only rely on 2300 gas being